Taking a break – how to make your limited company ‘dormant’

 This includes buying and selling goods through the company, operating a payroll, issuing dividends, renting property, earning interest from a bank or paying bank charges on company transactions.

-A company can remain dormant indefinitely provided you fulfil the necessary filing/reporting obligations as required by HMRC
+A company can remain dormant indefinitely provided you fulfil the necessary filing/reporting obligations as required by HMRC.

 Dormant company accounts and confirmation statement